mmoult/SPIRV-Interpreter/README.md

 For the sake of runtime speed and code clarity, the interpreter expects syntactically correct SPIR-V inputs.
 It is not, nor does it intend to be, a SPIR-V validator.
 If that is what you need, use `spirv-val` in [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools).
 If the input SPIR-V file is invalid, the behavior of the interpretation is undefined.
-This is unlikely to be a problem since most SPIR-V is auto-generated.
+Correctness checking is not a high priority since most SPIR-V is auto-generated.

 ### Image Processing
 The SPIR-V specification does not explicitly define how some image operations should be done.
 This presents some